-The Board has established three standing Committees to assist in the discharge of its responsibilities:
+The Board has established four standing Committees to assist in the discharge of its responsibilities:

 - Audit and Risk Committee

 - People Committee

+- Health, Safety, Environment (HSE) and Sustainability Committee

 - Nominations Committee

 Periodically, the Board will review the composition of each Board Committee.
-As and when required, the Board may establish special purpose sub-committees to give detailed consideration to specific matters or projects.
+When required, the Board may establish special purpose sub-committees to give detailed consideration to specific matters or projects.
+On 28 April 2022, the Board formed the HSE and Sustainability Committee.